 Video content marketing is a must for all industrial marketers.

 In order to make your messaging heard, outrank your competitor, and drive conversions, video needs to be a part of the content marketing strategy for industrial manufacturers.

->

-> I hope we’ve been able to remove some barriers to video content marketing.
+I hope we’ve been able to remove some barriers to industrial video content marketing.

->

-> There is certainly a place for highly produced and highly graphical marketing videos.
+There is certainly a place for highly produced and highly graphical marketing videos.